10 Sea Snakes Around The World

 Source: public domain

-One of the most widespread sea snakes.
-Shaw’s sea snake (Hydrophis curtus) stretches from the Persian Gulf through India to the north coast of Australia.
+Shaw’s sea snake measures 90cm, and is one of the thicker sea snakes.
+They have weirdly baggy belly scales, and blurry, indistinct banded patterns.
 This snake lives in such a different world that it might as well be on another planet.
 It spends its days on the sandy bottoms of seas in ambush posture, waiting for subtle water movements that indicate an oncoming fish.
 If a goby brushes against its scales, then Shaw’s sea snake will instantly strike and devour, unless the fish weaves out of the way.

-One study compared Hydrophis curtus directly to the elegant sea snake, in Australian waters.
-It found that Hydrophis curtus preferred locations further from freshwater (at least 3km) such as river estuaries.
-It liked seagrass beds, but slightly deeper ones, at up to 4 metres vs less than 3 metres.
-The elegant sea snake was highly specific in its diet, targeting eels, while Shaw’s sea snake chose from 4 families of fish (gobies, jacks, pomfreys).
-This is a flexible sea snake, and that’s probably why it’s so common.
+One study compared Shaw’s sea snake directly to the elegant sea snake, in Australian waters.
+It found that Shaw’s sea snake preferred locations further from freshwater (at least 3km) such as river estuaries.
+The species liked seagrass beds, but usually slightly deeper ones, at up to 4 metres vs less than 3 metres.

-10 Belcher’s sea snake
+10 Dwarf sea snake

 Leave a Comment